More than 4500 species of roaches with fantastic adaptability features spread all over the globe that helps them survive in even extreme conditions.

 The Brown-banded roaches are the smallest among all other pests measuring about 10 to 14 mm long.

-These roaches received their name due to transverse bands of light-brown or tan on an adult cockroach’s wings and across on the body of young roaches or nymphs.
+These roaches received their name due to transverse bands of light brown or tan on an adult cockroach’s wings and across the body of young roaches or nymphs.

 These cockroaches can survive in the hot and humid climates of Ohio.

 However, during the winters, they tend to enter the homes for shelter to keep them warm through the infested furniture, food, grocery, and electronics.